Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 <br>

 Finally, I was genuinely surprised by the reframe around why to handle the tie first.
 I thought I was identifying it as a special case, but the feedback reframed it as a deliberate structural choice that simplifies the logic below it.
-That shift from "this is different" to "this makes everything else cleaner" changes how I'll think about ordering conditions in future problems too.
+That shift from "this is different" to "this makes everything else cleaner" changes how I'll think about ordering conditions in future problems.

 ##### !end-explanation
 ### !end-challenge